medic/couchdb-migration/README.md

 ### Clustered example

 #### Note
+When clustering, your 4.x CouchDb cluster will have one main node and multiple secondary nodes.
+The main node is defined in your docker-compose file, and is the one that receives the environment variable: `CLUSTER_PEER_IPS`, while your secondary nodes will receive a different environment variable: `COUCHDB_SYNC_ADMINS_NODE`.
-When starting 4.x CouchDb, you should mount the data 3.x CouchDb data volume to the main CouchDb node, and create two more folders/volumes for the other nodes.
+When starting 4.x CouchDb, you should mount the 3.x CouchDb data volume to the main CouchDb node, and create two more folders/volumes for the secondary nodes.
+The couch-migration script does not know which of the nodes is the main node.

 ```shell
 <start 3.x CouchDb>